Fifirex/FifiGit/README.md

 This time is the worst case time, and is a marvelous improvement over the previous times.

+Another major improvement in the time delay was done by switching over to GraphQL for `--uinfo` and `--repo` modules, as they require less number of calls due to a single end point nature of the query.
+The query formats can be seen in the [GraphQL](#gql) section.

 >WARNING: Using the --sort_list tag is a major hitting on your machine if the Repo base is huge.
 As the entire base must be sorted to display even a small portion of it.
 Use it only if absolutely necessary.

 ## <a name="install">Get the Code! </a>